Frequently asked questions

-* Calls to these 0871 telephone numbers are charged at 8p per minute from a BT landline.
-Other telephony providers' costs may vary.
-Lines are open 8.30am to 5.30pm, Monday to Friday, excluding UK bank holidays.
+* Calls to these 0871 telephone numbers are charged at 8p per minute plus network extras.
+Lines are open 8.30am to 5.30pm, Monday to Friday (excluding UK public holidays).

 - I haven't received my last dividend cheque.
 Who do I contact?

 Please contact Equiniti|, who will be able to investigate for you the reason for non-receipt.

 - Can I have my Land Securities dividends paid directly into my bank or building society account?